WadeisDKK/MyNFT/README.md

 # Decode
-To decode NFT pictures back to pdf, please decompress the attached package and put all pictures inside "pictures" folder.
+To decode NFT pictures back to pdf, please put all pictures inside "pictures" folder.
 ![image](https://user-images.githubusercontent.com/53512455/172063507-c469d4ef-21e9-4968-b6b5-1938fb7320dc.png)

 After that, doubleclick to run decode.exe directly, the decoded pdf files will be written in "pdf" folder, named after derived pictures.
 It could take hours, depending on your computer's performance.